Cryptolens/cryptolens-python/README.md

 **Autodesk Revit / Iron Python 2.7.3**: The Python2 version needs to be used with `HelperMethods.ironpython2730_legacy = True`.

-> Please check out our guide about common errors and how to solve them: https://help.cryptolens.io/faq/index#troubleshooting-api-errors
+> Please check out our guide about common errors and how to solve them: https://help.cryptolens.io/faq/index#troubleshooting-api-errors.
+For Python specific errors, please review [this section](#possible-errors).

 ## Installation